 Flies are a bit more particular.
 They seem to despise basil, clove, and rosemary in particular as well as the more typical lavender, eucalyptus and peppermint in general.

-Dr. Richey wants to not only repel ticks, but other insects as well.
+Dr. Bazylewicz wants to not only repel ticks, but other insects as well.
 No creepy crawlies on her or her dogs or in her home!

-So, her custom formula starting in 2017 consists of the following essential oils which she already had on hand.
+So, her custom formula consists of the following essential oils.

 Just add these 90 drops to about 2 ounces of distilled water or witch hazel or apple cider vinegar in a spray bottle.
 Shake before using to disperse the oils well.
 And you are good to go!